Securing quality health benefits for nonprofits has grown more and more difficult.

-While the QSEHRA requires no minimum contribution, the nonprofit should choose an allowance that would be valuable to employees.
+While the QSEHRA has no minimum contribution requirements, the nonprofit should choose an allowance that would be valuable to employees.
 That amount varies, but PeopleKeep data shows that employees who received at least $100 were more likely to use the benefit and to purchase individual health insurance policies.

 Before choosing the QSEHRA, nonprofits should assess their budget and decide whether they can commit the funds necessary to make it meaningful.

 After reviewing these three questions, nonprofits should have a good idea of whether the QSEHRA will fit their needs.

 Typically, nonprofits that either cannot or don’t want to offer group health benefits find success with the QSEHRA.
 They can control their benefits budget, provide value to employees regardless of personal circumstances, and remove themselves from the consumer health care relationship.